scdenney/ba3_text_as_data/syllabus/syllabus.md

 </pre>

 5. Each week’s deliverable (markdown file + screenshots) must be committed to the correct subfolder.
-6. At the start of the course, submit the **URL of your repo** to the instructor.
+6. At the start of the course, submit the **URL of your repo** to the instructor to this [Google Sheet] (https://docs.google.com/spreadsheets/d/1iVdwLTfmVkMn2cQGXPxCC4YIxADawSKAWltZIxD5WMs/edit?usp=sharing) (click to open).

 This organization mirrors best practices for **research data management** and is part of the course’s learning objectives.